mrmilu/schema_data_loader/README.md

 Also, `schema-data-loader` uses this decorator too and its metadata, so it's **important** to always use it when dealing with custom types that are not primitive ones.

-Once we have our schema done we can retrieve the data using the `EntityResolverService` and passing as argument a http client that implements the interface `IHttpClient`.
+Once we have our schema done we can retrieve the data using the `EntityResolverService`.
+The service constructor needs as argument a http client that implements the interface `IHttpClient`.

 This snippet shows and example using axios, but you could use any http client you want.

 ```typescript